How Churches can Overcome a Toxic Culture-

 When Christians behave virtuously non-Christians have the opportunity to experience something the Bible calls conviction-

-Perhaps the most critical reason to avoid sin and to behave righteously is because when we do the people around us have a model of good behavior to follow.
+Perhaps the most critical reason to avoid sin and to behave righteously is because when we do, the people around us have a model of good behavior to follow.
 Sometimes our good behavior even leads sinners to feel guilt or conviction over their bad behavior (1st Peter 3:13-16).
 Conviction often leads to repentance.
 Repentance leads to salvation.
-Being a part of someone else’s salvation experience is a huge blessing in every sense.
+Being a part of someone else’s salvation experience is a huge blessing so huge it is literally without measure (James 5;19-20, Jude 22)

 Christians are commanded to avoid certain behaviors and sins-

 The New Testament gives a series of “sin lists” addressed to Christians (Mark 7:21-22, 1st Corinthians 5:10-11, 1st Corinthians 6:9-11, 1st Timothy 1:8-11, Colossians 3:5-8, Galatians 5:19-21).
-Most of time those lists are predicated with or followed by the caution that people who routinely practice the sins listed will not “inherit the kingdom of God”.
+These lists are predicated with or followed by the caution that people who routinely practice the sins listed will not “inherit the kingdom of God”.
 In my view it is reasonable to question the salvation of any “Christian” who chooses not to take those warnings to heart.

 Bad behavior causes Christians to lose their moral authority-